hanzlafullstack/Dribble-Clone/README.md

   so parts of the layout aren’t perfectly responsive at all widths.
 * Dropdowns and interactivity weren’t implemented — by choice — since I wanted to move ahead and learn **JavaScript** for that.
+* Its still not that much responsive as you think , because i had very less experience of css at that time , so i could not make it responsive further more , although if you are previewing in the mobile screen you can turn on the desktop site for better preview
 ---

 ## 🧠 What I Learned